 First, congratulations on taking the journey to dreadlock your hair!
 It’s such an exciting journey that will hopefully be a long and beautiful one.
 Unfortunately, the journey doesn’t start of all happy and beautiful.
 It takes quite of bit of patience and know-how in order to keep at the process.
-He are a few of my tips for your baby locks.
+He are a few of my ethnic hair care tips for your baby locks.

 - Cleansing: Cleansing your scalp can be a bit difficult with baby locks.
 You need to keep your scalp and hair free of debris, but you also don’t want your locks to unravel.
 Try diluting your favourite sulphate free shampoo with water in an applicator bottle, squeeze the mixture directly onto your scalp and massage gently into your scalp.
 Take another applicator bottle with plain water and rinse the scalp throughly.
 Alternatively, you could skip the shampoo and opt for an apple cider vinegar rinse to gently remove product build-up.

 - Hot Oil Treatments Are Your Friend: I’m not a fan of conditioner for dreadlocks.
 Because locks are basically matted hair, I find that using thick substances on the hair that do not eventually penetrate into the hair just leaves a ton of build-up.
 Conditioner is really hard to rinse completely out of locks, so I recommend using a hot oil treatment in place of conditioner.
 A hot olive oil treatment is great for moisture, while a hot coconut oil treatment is excellent for keeping your locks strong.